 You may be asking why some people don’t stay sober when they go to these programs.
 Addiction is a very powerful disease, and some people aren’t able to follow the outline alone.
 Some people only go to meetings, but they never work the program, which is a common source of relapse.
-The relief and recovery of the program come from thoroughly working the steps.
+The relief and recovery of the program comes from thoroughly working the steps to prevent relapse.

 What Happens in a 12 Step Program Meeting?

 The founders of AA made an amazing discovery, which was that one person with an alcohol addiction talking to another gets incredible results.
 This is also why addiction treatment centers provide people with group therapy sessions for peer support.
 It makes sense when you think about how many people in your life don’t understand your alcohol or drug use.
 When talking to someone else who has an addiction, you immediately feel comfortable speaking with him or her.

 In 12-step meetings, people share their experiences, strength and hope to carry the message that addiction recovery is possible.
 Different meetings have different formats, so you’ll always be able to find one that you like.
 A mistake that many people make who turn away from these programs is that they think all meetings are the same.
 There are an endless amount of meeting types.